hyperledger-archives/indy-sdk/README.md

 {release channel} must be replaced with master, rc or stable to define corresponded release channel.
 See section "Release channels" for more details.

-{library} must be replaced with libindy, libnullpay, libvcx or indy-cli.
+{library} must be replaced with libindy, libnullpay or indy-cli.

 ### iOS